 Using a lump sum

 Can you simply take out a lump sum of money from your pension?
 What are the implications and what should you think about?
-Well, the good news is that you can take out a lump sum.
-But how much you take, and when you take it out, will have an implication for the tax you may have to pay on that money.
+Whether you can take a lump sum directly from your pension will depend on if you have a Defined Contribution or Defined Benefit scheme.
+How much you take, and when you take it, will have an implication for the tax you may have to pay on that money.

 So how much can I take out, tax-free?